micheles/micheles.github.io/author.md

 [Stacktrace](http://stacktrace.it) and then for [my blog] (http://www.artima.com/weblogs/index.jsp?blogger=micheles).

-Starting from October 2012 I am an employee of [GEM](http://www.globalquakemodel.org/), a non-profit company specialized on earthquakes and seismic risk assessment.
+Starting from October 2012 I have been an employee of [GEM](http://www.globalquakemodel.org/), a non-profit company specialized on earthquakes and seismic risk assessment.
 Now I am the maintainer of the Openquake Engine and I am working full time on it.